Mixed Models with Multiple Instance Learning: EXPERIMENTS

-\textbf{Dataset.} The BBBC021 dataset contains microscopy images of MCF7 breast cancer cell lines treated with 113 compounds for 24 hours \citep{Caie2010bbbc021}.
+\paragraph{Dataset} The BBBC021 dataset contains microscopy images of MCF7 breast cancer cell lines treated with 113 compounds for 24 hours \citep{Caie2010bbbc021}.
 Following \cite{ljosa2013comparison}, we focus on 39 compounds with a visible impact on cell morphology, which was associated with 12 distinct MoA labels.
 The experiments were run on plates with 96 wells, each containing multiple cells.
-All cells in a well were perturbed by the same compound, and the same compound was used to perturb multiple wells on a single plate and on multiple replicate plates.
+All cells in a well were perturbed by the same compound, and the same compound was used to perturb multiple wells on a single plate and multiple replicate plates.
 Within this setup, we have 2,526 wells (bags), 133,628 cells (total number of instances), and 12 MoAs (labels).

-\textbf{Setup.} We extracted morphological cell embeddings from single-cell images using the pre-trained ResNet50 model proposed by \cite{Perakis2021simclr}, which was trained on the same dataset using the self-supervised SimCLR framework~\citep{Chen2020SimCLR}.
+\paragraph{Setup} We extracted morphological cell embeddings from single-cell images using the pre-trained ResNet50 model proposed by \cite{Perakis2021simclr}, which was trained on the same dataset using the self-supervised SimCLR framework~\citep{Chen2020SimCLR}.
 For all models, we used the leading 256 principal components of the SimCLR embeddings as instance representations---increasing the number of principal components did not significantly improve performance.
-To accommodate the multi-class classification task, we employed a categorical likelihood for GMIL as described in Section~\ref{sec:likelihood_choices}.
+We, furthermore, accounted for plate batch effects using MixMIL's covariate effects.
+To accommodate the multiclass classification task, we employed a categorical likelihood for MixMIL as described in Section~\ref{sec:likelihood_choices}.
 We then compared its performance with the baseline models in Section~\ref{method_considered} using the F1 score metric and balanced accuracy.
 To evaluate model generalization, we held out one plate per compound for testing and optimized the model on the wells of the remaining plates.
 To compute standard errors, we ran three repeat experiments, each time holding out a different plate.

-\textbf{Results.} GMIL surpassed other MIL models in out-of-sample predictions (Table~\ref{table: moa_prediction_results}).
-Furthermore, a visual assessment of instances based on MIL methods' attention weights revealed that GMIL consistently down-weighted experimental artifacts (Figure~\ref{fig:instance_retrieval_microscopy},~\Supp).
+\paragraph{Results} MixMIL surpassed other MIL models in out-of-sample predictions (Table~\ref{table: moa_prediction_results}).
+Furthermore, a visual assessment of instances based on MIL methods' attention weights revealed that MixMIL consistently down-weighted experimental artifacts (Figure~\ref{fig:instance_retrieval_microscopy} and Figure~\ref{fig:instance_retrieval_microscopy_sup}).

-\subsection{Histopathology dataset}
+\subsection{Histopathology Dataset}